What is an investment trust?

-Investment trusts, such as unit trusts and Oeics, allow you to pool your money with that of other investors to get exposure to a range of assets through a single investment.
+Investment trusts, such as unit trusts and open-ended investment companies (Oeics), allow you to pool your money with that of other investors to get exposure to a range of assets through a single investment.

 Investment trusts have been around since the 1860s and they have long been regarded by their fans as the best kept secret of the investment world because they have traditionally had lower ongoing charges than unit trusts and therefore the potential for higher returns.
 This advantage has largely disappeared since January 2013, owing to changes in the way funds could charge fees.